 Pleasant Reed (1854-1936) was a former slave who overcame incredible odds in making his contribution to American history.
-He built an historic sidehall camelback shotgun house with his own hands in 1887.
+He built a historic sidehall camelback shotgun house with his own hands in 1887.
 Today, the house is situated on the future site of the Ohr-O’Keefe Museum of Art.
 Authentic furnishings from the early 1900s take visitors back to another era.

 The Pleasant Reed House and the Pleasant Reed story itself are cultural and educational resources that help tell the story of a modest but remarkable man who was part of Biloxi’s diverse cultural legacy.